sigmf/SigMF/sigmf-spec.md

 Thus, timestamps take the form of `YYYY-MM-DDTHH:MM:SS.SSSZ`, where any number of digits for fractional seconds is permitted.

-#### Annotation Array
+#### Annotations Array

-The `annotation` value is an array of _annotation segment objects_ that describe anything regarding the signal data not part of the `capture` and `global` objects.
+The `annotations` value is an array of _annotation segment objects_ that describe anything regarding the signal data not part of the `captures` and `global` objects.
 It MUST be sorted by the value of each segment's `core:sample_start` key, ascending.